-An integer, real, or double precision constant is said to be signed when it is written immediately following a plus or minus.
+An integer or real constant is said to be signed when it is written immediately following a plus or minus.
 Also, for these types, an optionally signed constant is either a constant or a signed constant.

 5.1.1.1 Integer Constant.
 An integer constant is written as a nonempty string of digits.
 The constant is the digit string interpreted as a decimal numeral.